intel/compute-runtime/documentation/CONTRIB.md

 ### 2. Patch submission

 Create a pull request on github once you are confident that your changes are complete and fulfill the requirements above.
-Make sure your commit message contains meaningful title (first line).
+Make sure your commit message follows these rules:
-A few sentences of additional description is also required.
-All lines in the commit messages have 80 characters limit.
+* each line has 80 character limit
+* title (first line) should be self-contained (i.e. make sense without looking at the body)
+* additional description can be provided in the body
+* title and body need to be separated by an empty line

 ### 3. Initial (cursory) review